History of Islamic economics: Controversies

+has taken and for example, one view of the Islamic economic system was considered a "socialist economy" and they accepted it., But on the other hand, there have been Muslims or other Muslim groups who have taken a strong stance against socialism.
+In general, in Iran, there have been Iranians who agree or disagree with these views.
+For example, there is another opinion had condemned all (other) "isms" as doomed to failure.

 Land reform

 One issue "generally absent" from contemporary Islamist economic thought (except Sayyid Qutb) and action "whether moderate or radical" is the question of agrarian reform.
 Opposition to agrarian reform even played a role in Islamist uprisings (Iran 1963, Afghanistan, 1978).
 At least one observer (Olivier Roy) believes this is primarily because it would "imply a reexamination of the concept of ownership", and in particular "throw into question the Waqf, endowments whose revenue ensures the functioning of religious institutions."
 In the Islamic Republic of Iran, for example, waqf holdings are very large (in Khorasan Province, "50% of the cultivated lands belong to the religious foundation Astan-i Quds, which oversees" the Imam Reza shrine in Mashhad).
 Thus questioning waqf property would mean questioning "the foundation of the financial autonomy of the mullahs and mosques", particularly among Shia Muslims.

 Islamic stock index

 In June 2005, the Dow Jones Indexes in New York City and RHB Securities in Kuala Lumpur teamed up to launch a new "Islamic Malaysia Index"—a collection of 45 stocks representing Malaysian companies that comply with a variety of Sharia-based requirements.
 For example, total debt, cash plus interest-bearing securities and accounts receivables must each be less than 33% of the trailing 12-month average capitalization.
 Also, "gambling" on derivatives and options, and on investing in firms that make pornography or pork are also unacceptable.
 Islamic bonds, or sukuk, use asset returns to pay investors to comply with the religion's ban on interest and are currently traded privately on the over-the-counter market.
 In late December 2009 Bursa Malaysia announced it was considering enabling individuals to trade Shariah-compliant debt on its exchange as part of a plan to attract new investors.